jon-heard/obsidian-inline-scripts-library/state.sfile.md

 return "State loaded.\n\n";
 ```
 __
-state {state} - Sets the current state based on {state}: a string created with the parameterless "state" shortcut.
+state {state: required, text} - Sets the current state based on {state}: a string created with the parameterless "state" shortcut.